-The data presented below is in relation to the Fund's listed equity portfolio as there is sufficient data coverage for the analysis to be meaningful.
+The data presented on the following pages is in relation to the Fund's listed equity portfolio as there is sufficient data coverage for the analysis to be meaningful.
 While data has been collected in relation to the Fund's fixed income portfolio, at this moment in time, the level of coverage is not deemed to be sufficient to include in the analysis.
 Going forward, we plan to work with our providers to increase data coverage and expand the range of asset classes to be included in the analysis.

-This year we have updated our reporting date from 31 December to 31 March6 to align with expected future reporting requirements.
+The data shown for the years 2019-2021 are as at 31 December.
+The decision was made to amend the reporting date to 31 March from 2023 onwards hence why there is no data shown for 2022.
 The data reported here reflects Scope 1 and 2 greenhouse gas emissions only and where relevant historic numbers for the Fund's portfolio and the reference benchmark have been restated to reflect updated data.